-This six-song EP garnered much attention and acclaim in the indie community and received reviews comparing the band to The Black Crowes and two of its major influences, The Rolling Stones and Neil Young.
+This six-song EP received reviews comparing the band’s sound to The Black Crowes and two of its major influences, The Rolling Stones and Neil Young.
 Critics noted the signature “tight rhythm section” of the band and the appeal to fans of both classic rock and modern acoustic rock. (rocknworld.com and allaccessmagazine.com) They began playing at larger venues in Hollywood including The Roxy, Key Club, Viper Room and The House of Blues.

 In October of 2005, Cattywompus embarked on its first tour.
 Within one month, the band played to fans at shows and live radio performances in nine different states—from California to Florida and back.
 The tour greatly increased the band’s fan base and led to radio play on college radio stations and attention on the internet.

 “Gospel Hymns and Original Sins,” the first full-length release from the band, was released in early 2007.
 The LP was once again self-produced, but this time Cattywompus got some help.
 In addition to producer Britt Phillips work, Thom Flowers mixed the tracks in Santa Barbara and Evren Goknar mastered the album at Capitol Records in Hollywood.
 Reviews of the album observe the emotional charge behind the album as a result of Kevin’s passing but highlight the catchiness of the tunes and well composed harmonies which arouse a sense of nostalgia. (getunderground.com) After a sold out record release party at The Roxy in Hollywood, the band embarked on a short tour opening for Reckless Kelly up the California coast through Santa Cruz and San Francisco.

 Jonathan Lennartz: Vocals & Guitar